Including and excluding properties | laravel-data | Spatie

 Lazy::when(fn() => $this->is_admin, fn() => SongData::collect($album->songs));

-property of the data object is true.
-It is not possible to include the property later on with the include
+The property will only be included when the `is_admin` property of the data object is true.
+It is not possible to include the property later on with the `include` method when a condition is not accepted.

-##Relational Lazy properties
+### Relational Lazy properties

 You can also only include a lazy property when a particular relation is loaded on the model as such: